 Of the 93 GW of needs identified between 2025 and 2040, transmission projects currently under conception or development address about 43 GW (on some borders, more than one project compete sometimes to address the same need).
-Other technologies such as storage could also address these needs gap to be tackled until 2040.
+Other technologies such as storage could also address these needs.

+The remaining 50 GW of needs are left to be addressed, by all possible means.
+This is a considerable investment gap to be tackled until 2040.
 The solution will include a combination of technologies across sectors and will require coordinated planning.
-To prepare for the future 'system of systems', ENTSO-E has developed a Roadmap for coordinated multi-sectorial planning of infrastructure.
+To prepare for the future "system of systems", ENTSO-E has developed a Roadmap for coordinated multi-sectorial planning of infrastructure.
 The Roadmap will serve as an umbrella for future planning activities, to improve the consideration of smart sector integration in the infrastructure planning process and will identify needs for dual or multiple-sector assessment of infrastructure projects.